Asemkass/Assignment-2/README.md

 python main.py
 ```

-The charts will be saved in the `charts/` folder.
+The charts will be saved in the `charts/` folder, and datasets will be exported to `exports/`.

 ---